Nsustain/nsustain.com/README.md

 ***Who are we?***<br>
 We are a bunch of
 open-source developers
-who wanted to help make
-the environment sustainable.
-So, we were trying to find
+who were trying to find
-an idea we can work on,
-an idea that touches our heart, an idea that's worth our time and devotion, but we couldn't.
+an idea we can work on for the envrionment, an idea that touches our heart, an idea that's worth our time and devotion, but we couldn't.
 It was such a tragedy